PhillipZeratul/MenuSystemWithZenject/README.md

 and **Zenject** \
 https://github.com/modesttree/Zenject

+Zenject is a Dependency Injection Framework for Unity.\
 I started this because my project is written with Zenject and I want the MenuSystem to work with Zenject as well. \
 So inspired by the idea of MenuSystem, I did some modification to it and I think the result is quite pleasing.

+## Introduction
+As inspired by MenuSystem, all the menus are stored as canvas prefabs and once you assign them to GlobalInstaller component on the ProjectContext prefab, they will be injected by Zenject so you can access them anywhere by just calling ```[Inject]```.\
+At runtime, all the instance of menus are under ProjectContext hierarchy in DontDestroyOnLoad, so they are persistent.

-How to use:
+## How to use:
+1. You need Zenject for this to work.
+You can download it here: https://github.com/modesttree/Zenject and import it into your project.

-1. You need to create a Zenject Project Context in Resource folder, all the menus will be a child in the hierarchy of this Project Context at runtime.
+2. You need to create a Zenject Project Context in Resource folder, all the menus will be a child in the hierarchy of this Project Context at runtime.
 ```
 Assets -> Create -> Zenject -> Project Context
 ```
-2. Add GlobalInstaller.cs to Project Context's Installer list. \
+3. Add GlobalInstaller.cs to Project Context's Installer list. \
 GlobalInstaller.cs is where the global binding of Zenject happens.

-3. You need a persistant scene that has a Zenject SceneContext (for Zenject to work) and a EventSystem (for listening UI events) in it.
+4. You need a persistant scene that has a Zenject SceneContext (for Zenject to work) and a EventSystem (for listening UI events) in it.

-4. Create a new script that derives from Menu<> i.e. StartMenu.cs
+5. Create a new script that derives from Menu<> i.e. StartMenu.cs
 ```C#
 using Zenject;
 using MenuSystemWithZenject;